dmitrii-govorukhin/projects/README.md

-Examples of code I've written from projects I've participated in:
+Examples of code I've written from some of the projects I've participated in:

 - 👀 2018 - IBM Monitoring Portal (Bash, PHP, SQL, JavaScript)